dieginin/pathbale/README.md

 - Guarded/protected routes with optional redirection.
 - Dynamic paths with params for i18n, search, and any custom matching.
 - Works great with React.lazy and Suspense.
+- Includes a PopLink helper to go back in browser history.

 ---